UniversalDependencies/UD_Korean-GSD/README.md

 # Summary

-The Google Korean Universal Dependency Treebank (UD-Korean-GSD) is first converted from the [Universal Dependency Treebank v2.0 (legacy)](https://github.com/ryanmcd/uni-dep-tb), and then enhanced by Chun et al., 2018.
+The Google Korean Universal Dependency Treebank is first converted from the [Universal Dependency Treebank v2.0 (legacy)](https://github.com/ryanmcd/uni-dep-tb), and then enhanced by Chun et al., 2018.

-* Building Universal Dependency Treebanks in Korean, Jayeol Chun, Na-Rae Han, Jena D. Hwang, and Jinho D. Choi.
-In Proceedings of the 11th International Conference on Language Resources and Evaluation, LREC'18, Miyazaki, Japan, 2018.

 # Acknowledgements